forseti-security/forseti-security/_includes/docs/latest/migrating-to-rego/enabled-apis.md

 ## Enabled APIs

 **Description:** The Enabled APIs scanner detects if a project has appropriate APIs enabled.
-It supports whitelisting supported APIs, blacklisting unsupported APIs, and specifying required APIs that must be enabled.
+It supports allowlisting supported APIs, denylisting unsupported APIs, and specifying required APIs that must be enabled.

 {: .table .table-striped}